Q.E.D. (manga): Supporting characters

-Annie Craner, a young prosecutor Sou befriended in the U.S., played a significant role in his past.
+A young prosecutor Sou befriended in the U.S. who played a significant role in his past.
 After winning an emotionally difficult case, she was shot and presumed dead—an event Sou witnessed that continues to haunt him.
-The manga suggests Sou harbored feelings for her, and her apparent death left him guilt-ridden since he had encouraged her to pursue the case.
-Later revelations show Craner faked her death and remains deeply concerned for Sou's safety.
+Sou harbored feelings for her, and her apparent death left him guilt-ridden since he had encouraged her to pursue the case.
+It is later revealed that Craner faked her death and remains deeply concerned for Sou's safety.
 In one encounter, she kisses his cheek and teases him about Kana's imminent arrival, playfully telling him to "erase the kiss mark" before disappearing.

 Media

 Manga

 Written and illustrated by Motohiro Katou, Q.E.D. started in Kodansha's shōnen manga magazine Magazine Greats July 1997 issue.
 Magazine Great was rebranded as Magazine E-no on April 20, 2009, and the series ran in the magazine until it ceased publication on June 22, 2011.
 The series was transferred to the then brand new magazine Monthly Shōnen Magazine+ on October 20, 2011, until the magazine ceased publication on February 20, 2014.
 Kodansha collected its chapters in fifty tankōbon volumes, released from December 16, 1998, to February 17, 2015.

 A sequel, titled Q.E.D. iff –Shōmei Shūryō– (Q.E.D. iff –証明終了–), started in Shōnen Magazine R on April 20, 2015.
-Shōnen Magazine R ceased publication on January 20, 2023, and the series was transferred to the online manga platform Monthly Maga Kichi on February 14 of the same year.
+Shōnen Magazine R ceased publication on January 20, 2023, and the series was transferred to the online manga platform Monthly Magazine Base on February 14 of the same year.
 It finished on February 11, 2025.
 Kodansha collected its chapters in 30 tankōbon volumes, released from June 17, 2015, to April 16, 2025.

 A third series, titled Q.E.D.
 Univ. –Shōmei Shūryō– (Q.E.D.
-UNIV.－証明終了－), started on Monthly Maga Kichi on March 4, 2025.
+UNIV.－証明終了－), started on Monthly Magazine Base on March 4, 2025.
 Its first volume was released on August 12, 2025.
+As of December 17, 2025, two volumes have been released.